willow385/ncndi/c-devel/README.md

+# Notes on the C implementation of NCNDI (still under construction)

 Compile everything by running `./build`.
 This is a temporary hack; later I will write a makefile.

 You can turn on debugging messages at compile time by one of the following means: